This post may contain affiliate links. Please read our disclosure policy.

 As a follow-up to yesterday’s Classic Cheesecake recipe, today we’re sharing a recipe for a fantastic Caramelized Pineapple Topping that is a perfect accompaniment to cheesecake and other desserts.

-This caramelized pineapple topping was inspired by simply wanting to make a dessert that goes well with the ham dinner we’re making for Easter!
 We originally thought about making a pineapple cheesecake.
-But my husband Jack remembered a lesson he learned in culinary school where he was taught that (and we’re about get a little scientific here…) the bromelain in pineapple breaks down the protein links faster than they can form, so desserts like a cheesecake or JELL-O would not properly set if pineapple were added to the mix.
+But my husband Jack remembered a lesson from culinary school where he was taught that (and we’re about get a little scientific here…) the bromelain in pineapple breaks down the protein links faster than they can form, so desserts like a cheesecake or JELL-O would not properly set if pineapple were added to the mix.
+Instead, we decided on a caramelized pineapple topping!

 We love seeing what you made!
 Tag us on Instagram at @afamilyfeast or hashtag #afamilyfeast so we can see your creations!